Ponte Castelvecchio, Verona

 Ponte delle Tette

-Literally translating as 'Bridge of the tits', this one is located in what was once one of Venice's official red-light districts.
+Literally translating as 'Bridge of the boobs', this one is located in what was once one of Venice's official red-light districts.
 Centuries ago, prostitutes were encouraged to display their breasts from the nearby balconies and windows, in an effort to stem homosexuality - which was seen as a threat - by enticing men.

 These days there's far less to see there, but it will take you into a picturesque part of the city, less crowded than the tourist-filled centre.